pydanny/daniel.feldroy.com/posts/til-2023-09-pytest-with-breakpoints.md

 tags:
   - python
   - testing
-  - til
+  - TIL
 time_to_read: 5
-title: pytest with breakpoints
+title: "TIL: pytest with breakpoints"
-description: Adding breakpoints to pytest
+description: Injecting breakpoints into a failing pytest run
-type: post
 ---

 To inject a breakpoint into a failing pytest run, add `--pdb` to your `pytest` command: